Healthdirect Free Australian health advice you can count on.

 What causes Guillain-Barre syndrome?

-The exact cause of Guillain-Barre syndrome is not known, but it usually starts after an infection.
-Occasionally, it is triggered by surgery.
+The exact cause of Guillain-Barre syndrome is not known, but it usually starts after a viral or bacterial infection.

 How is Guillain-Barre syndrome diagnosed?